NestJS Crash Course for Forma3D Connect¶

 pnpm prisma migrate dev

-# View API docs
+# View API docs (gateway must be running)

 open http://localhost:3000/api/docs